igneous-labs/sanctum-unstake-program/SPEC.md

 The account that stores the pool's fee parameters.

-Located at PDA `[pool_account_pubkey, "fee"]`
+Located at PDA `[pool_account_pubkey, "fee"]`.

 Single `enum` field, `fee` that implements different fee variants:

 #### Flat

-Charges a flat percentage fee on all unstakes
+Charges a flat percentage fee on all unstakes.

+Fee is specified as a ratio of fee to be taken from the lamports amount of a stake account.

 #### LiquidityLinear

 Charges a fee percentage that increases linearly as the liquiditiy in the pool is consumed.

+Fee is specified as a starting ratio of fee when no liquidity is yet to be consumed and a maximum ratio to be taken when there is no remaining liquidity in the pool.
+On unstake, the fee is decided by performing a linear interpolation of the above values.

 ### StakeAccountRecord

 An account that stores data for the unstaked stake account that it's 1:1 associated with.

 Located at PDA `[pool_account_pubkey, stake_account_pubkey]`